 What race are you training for next?

 Right now, I’m trying to just let my body heal so I’m not planning any races yet.
 I would love to run another half marathon in May though, before my final surgery — rocking my bag!

-Because if this woman can run a half-marathon after what she went through, you can too.
+Rebecca is a huge inspiration to millions of Zam Fam's on social media.
+If this woman can run a half-marathon after what she went through, you can too.